iSOLveIT/protege_owl/_sources/index.rst.txt

 \____________________________________________________________________________________\_

 1. To begin with navigate to the DL Query tab.
-If it doesn’t exist create it using: Window>Tabs>DL Query.
+If it doesn't exist create it using: Window>Tabs>DL Query.

 2. At the top right of this tab you should see a view that says DL